wroberts/fsed/README.rst

     s/SEARCH/REPLACE/

-The character following the ``s`` character is the delimiter, and can be any character (it does not have to be a forward slash).
+The character following the ``s`` character is the pattern delimiter, and can be any character (it does not have to be a forward slash).

 The other format, ``tsv``, specifies patterns using ``<TAB>`` characters as delimiters::